 PUT FULL FIRST CLASS POSTAGE THERE-ON.
 OTHERWISE MANUSCRIPTS WILL BE REFUSED OR MAY NOT REACH US.

-Unaccepted stories will be returned as soon as rejected, irrespective of closing date of contest.
-BUT ONLY IF FULL FIRST CLASS POSTAGE THERE-ONE EXPRESSAGE HAS BEEN ENCLOSED WITH SUBMITTAL.
-If your story is accompanied by your signed statement not for return It, If it is not acceptable, it will not be necessary to enclose return postage in your mailing container.
+Unaccepted stories will be returned as soon as rejected, Irrespective of closing date of contest.
+BUT ONLY IF FULL FIRST CLASS POSTAGE OR EXPRESSAGE HAS BEEN ENCLOSED WITH SUBMITTAL.
+If your story is accompanied by your signed statement not to return it, it it is not acceptable, it will not be necessary to enclose return postage in your mailing container.
+We do not hold ourselves responsible for any losses and we advise contestants to retain a copy of stories submitted.